joelek/atlas/readme.md

 ### Indices

-Atlas defines the index entity as a store coupled with a sequence of keys specifying the indexed fields.
+Atlas defines the index entity as a store coupled with a list of keys specifying the indexed fields.
 It is used to ensure that database operations are executed optimally at the cost of requiring additional storage space.
 Indices are not defined explicitly but rather implicitly through the store, link and query entities.

 ## Transactions

 All database operations are performed in the context of an associated transaction.
-Transactions are `short-lived` constructs with either read or write access that should be created with the access required for the corresponding operations.
-Transactions with read access are executed in `parallel` whereas transactions with write access are executed in `serial`.
-Only create transactions with write access when absolutely needed as write access reduces transaction throughput!
+Transactions are short-lived constructs with either read or write access that should be created with the minimum access required for the desired operations.
+Transactions are enqueued through the transaction manager.

-The transaction manager is created with a path that defines where the database will be stored as well as all stores, links and queries that should exist in the schema of the database.
+The transaction manager is created with a path specifying where the database files should be stored as well as all stores, links and queries that should be present in the database.

 ```ts
 let manager = context.createTransactionManager("./private/db", {